 “Most remote support tools provide straightforward access to users’ systems on the local network.
 Where they differ is in how they provide access to those on the outside.”

 Most remote access solutions provide either a proprietary gateway service or an internet relay service to access external and closed systems of an organization’s network.
-Netop Remote Control provides both.
+Impero Connect provides both.

-Netop’s WebConnect module is a firewall friendly relay service that allows secure connections between devices in different networks.
-Netop WebConnect is available as a hosted service, or can be installed on-premise for organizations who want to avoid third party hosting services.
+Impero’s WebConnect module is a firewall friendly relay service that allows secure connections between devices in different networks.
+Impero WebConnect is available as a hosted service, or can be installed on-premise for organizations who want to avoid third party hosting services.

-Another option to access closed networks or isolated network segments is the Netop Gateway, a specialized Host.
+Another option to access closed networks or isolated network segments is the Impero Gateway, a specialized Host.
 The Gateway provides a single point of entry into a closed network.
-Netop Gateway modules can be used in conjunction with the WebConnect service to provide access into even the most convoluted and diverse environments, an especially useful feature for complex networks with many segments.
+Impero Gateway modules can be used in conjunction with the WebConnect service to provide access into even the most convoluted and diverse environments, an especially useful feature for complex networks with many segments.

 Make sure you have the platform support you need